raph080/ImGuiHydraEditor/README.md

 ## Viewport navigation

-There is two way to navigate within the viewport: using the guizmo cube or the mouse and keyboard.
+There is two ways to navigate within the viewport: using the guizmo cube or the mouse and keyboard.

 ![Viewport navigation](resources/viewport_navigation.gif)